LEE5J/vad_preprocess/how_to_use_visualize.md

 ### GPU Mode Exclusive Parameters

 - `--static_plot`: Save visualization results as static images instead of videos
-- `--no_gpu`: Disable GPU acceleration and use CPU encoding

 ## Comparing CPU and GPU Modes